pcaversaccio/safe-tx-hashes-util/README.md

 - All other parameters are set to their default values (`0` or the zero address `0x0000000000000000000000000000000000000000`).

 > [!NOTE]
 > The `--interactive` mode supports nested Safe transactions but only allows overriding the nested Safe version, not other transaction values in the `approveHash` transaction.
+You can also use the `--simulate` mode with nested Safe transactions, but it simulates only the main transaction (the one you approve) and not the Safe `approveHash` transaction itself.

 ## Safe Message Hashes